openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-The application is controlled by Enterprise Device Manager.
+The application is controlled by enterprise device management.

-**Solution Steps**
+**Resolution Steps**

-Contact the relevant personnel of Enterprise Device Management.
+Contact the relevant personnel for enterprise device management.

 ## 16000015 Service Timeout